mehdihadeli/awesome-software-architecture/docs/devops/kubernetes/kubernetes.md

 - [yannh/kubeconform](https://github.com/yannh/kubeconform) - A FAST Kubernetes manifests validator, with support for Custom Resources!
 - [komodorio/validkube](https://github.com/komodorio/validkube) - ValidKube combines the best open-source tools to help ensure Kubernetes YAML best practices, hygiene & security.
 - [stakater/Reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions

 ## 🚀 Samples
 - [arashkaffamanesh/practical-kubernetes-problems](https://github.com/arashkaffamanesh/practical-kubernetes-problems) - For Kubernauts' Practical Kubernetes Trainings